adamjmosebach/TenForward/README.md

 ## Code Showcase

-> Use this section to include a brief code snippet of functionality that you are proud of and a brief description.
+> I will use this section to include a brief code snippet of functionality that I am proud of and a brief description.

 ## Code Issues & Resolutions

-> Use this section to list of all major issues encountered and their resolution.
+> I will use this section to list of all major issues/changes encountered and their resolution.